 By enhancing those tracing libraries to inject that same request-scoped context into logs, Datadog automatically unifies all the logs and the trace for a given request.
-This feature harnesses the auto-instrumentation capability of Datadog’s tracing libraries, which means you can start gathering request logs with zero developer time, zero maintenance, and zero headaches for your engineering team, even in a constantly evolving environment.
+This feature harnesses the auto-instrumentation capability of Datadog’s tracing libraries, which means correlating request logs with traces requires zero developer time, zero maintenance, and zero headaches for your engineering team, even in a constantly evolving environment.

 Once you’ve configured your tracing library to auto-correlate your traces and logs, you can click on any distributed request trace to view the logs inline.
 Pivoting seamlessly from traces to logs allows you to instantly gather the context you need to troubleshoot faster.
 For example, from a trace recording the end-to-end execution of a request that returned a server error, you can dive directly into the logs for all of the services that processed that request to see the low-level details of the error, bringing all your telemetry into one view.

 From any single log, you can click to see the trace of the request or transaction that was being executed when that log was generated.
 Viewing the trace allows you to see the full call stack that surrounded the event captured in the log, and also provides application performance data so you can see if the exception ultimately caused a user-facing error or excessive latency in the handling of the request.